dybaoqee/frontend/README.md

 ## Bundle Analyzer

-Run `yarn analyze` to build the app and run the bundle analyzer tool Outuput file with bundle sizes will be created at .next/stats.txt
+`yarn analyze` to build the app and run the bundle analyzer tool.
+Output file with bundle sizes will be created at .next/stats.txt

 ## Contribute